 Current state and recent trend (2016-2021) of species/ habitat/ community/ process (refer to the key to grades for state, trend provided for consistency of language)

-Based on the components of the epipelagic community we examined, there is evidence for increases in biomass in some regions, but no change in others (Fig. 1).
+Based on the components of the epipelagic community we examined, there is evidence for increases in biomass in some bioregions, but no change in others (Fig. 1).
 For Chlorophyll a from satellite, two of the six Australian bioregions show significant increases (the South-east and South-west), and the remainder show no change.
 For Zooplankton biomass from AusCPR, there are data for only four bioregions, with three showing significant increases (South-east, South-west and Coral Sea) and the other showing a significant decline (Temperate east).
 In summary, there is consistent evidence that both Chlorophyll a (an index for phytoplankton biomass) and Zooplankton biomass are increasing in the South-east and South-west bioregions, but the results for other bioregions are less consistent.

 Resilience